apostolp/flight/README.md

 Keep in mind that mapped methods have precedence over registered classes.
 If you declare both using the same name, only the mapped method will be invoked.

-# PDO Wrapper based on http://www.imavex.com/php-pdo-wrapper-class/
+# PDO Wrapper based on [Origin wrapper PDO class](http://www.imavex.com/php-pdo-wrapper-class/)

 System Requirements: PDO Extension
 Appropriate PDO Driver(s) - PDO_SQLITE, PDO_MYSQL, PDO_PGSQL